 Starting out, we’re going to have to grope in the dark a bit, searching for faith by way of an experimental approach.
 If our faith is lacking because we are living in blindness, cutting ourselves off from the truth of the universe, we’ve got to deal with this.
 Maybe we have some kind of hidden stake in maintaining a faithless attitude.
 We need to have the courage to look at what this could be.

 Because the truth is, it’s basic human nature to love and to be joyful.
 So if we find ourselves hating and in despair, we’ve lost our connection to our inherent nature to know that this is a benign universe.
 If we no longer know this, at some point we made a deliberate decision to not know this.
-This is a dishonesty that must be unearthed, admitted to and, at long last, given up.
+This is a dishonesty that we must unearth, admit to and, at long last, give up.
 Glory be.

 We’re going to need to adopt an open attitude and be willing to ask a lot of questions.
 We’ll have to consider possibilities we haven’t yet experienced.
 Then—and this is big—we’ll need to give new possibilities an honest chance.
 This requires three things: 1) the wisdom of having patience, 2) the intelligence to know that there are more possibilities than the ones we’ve already experienced, and 3) the good will to stay in the not-knowing, as we grope to find the right way.
 Whenever we honestly seek answers, the true universe delivers.
 We just need to open up to let them in.